neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 #### Orchestrator Drain Times Out

-Orchestrator will proceed will still proceed with the restart.
+Orchestrator will still proceed with the restart.
 When the pageserver re-attaches, the scheduling policy is set back to `Active`.